nicoaugereau/gladys-commands/README.md

 #### Gladys parameters

 The following parameters are automatically added in gladys.
 You can change them if necessary.
+After install and reboot, click "Train the brain" on Brain page.

 Examples for Raspberry PI :
 ```